cesc47/Fruit-Tracking-with-RGB-D-camera/README.md

     │   └── visualization.py            # Visualization of the results, dataset and trackers
     └── yolov5_+_tracking
-        ├── bytetrack                   # Cloned & modified github repo to perform the tracking of the apples using ByteTrack ├── models                      # models uploaded here to use custom Re-ID networks │   │   ├── ...
+        ├── bytetrack                   # Cloned & modified github repo to perform the tracking of the apples using ByteTrack ├── models                      # Models uploaded here to use custom Re-ID networks │   │   ├── ...
-        │   ├── byte_tracker.py         # bytetrack files (some of them modified)
+        │   ├── byte_tracker.py         # Bytetrack files (some of them modified)
         │   └── ...
-        ├── deepsort                    # Cloned & modified github repo to perform the tracking of the apples using deepSORT │   ├── deepsort.py
-        │   └── ...
+        ├── deepsort                    # Cloned & modified github repo to perform the tracking of the apples using deepSORT │   ├── deepsort.py             # DeepSORT files (some of them modified) │   └── ...
         ├── sort                        # Cloned & modified github repo to perform the tracking of the apples using SORT │   └── sort.py
-        ├── datasets                    # yolo dataset to generate inference ├── results tracking            # results of the tracking of the apples ├── yolov5                      # Cloned yolov5 github repo to perform the inference of the apples │   ├── data
+        ├── datasets                    # Yolo dataset to generate inference ├── results tracking            # Results of the tracking of the apples ├── yolov5                      # Cloned yolov5 github repo to perform the inference of the apples │   ├── data
-        │   │   ├── ....yaml            # yaml file to perform the inference of the apples │   ├── runs
+        │   │   ├── ....yaml            # Yaml file to perform the inference of the apples │   ├── runs
-        │   │   ├── detect              # where inference will be automatically stored
+        │   │   ├── detect              # Where inference will be automatically stored
-        │   │   └── train               # where yolo model should be stored
+        │   │   └── train               # Where yolo model should be stored
         │   └── tools
         └── track.py                    # Main file to perform the tracking of the apples